Email FacebookTwitterMenu burgerClose thin

 What Is a Financial Advisor?

-A financial advisor meets with clients and makes recommendations on how they can improve aspects of their financial life.
+A financial advisor meets with clients and makes recommendations on how they can improve various aspects of their financial life.
 This can include guiding clients through everything from creating budgets to retirement planning.
-You may also manage investment portfolios on behalf of individuals.
-However, most advisors choose to specialize in one area such as taxes or estate planning.
+Financial advisors may also manage investment portfolios; however, most choose to specialize in one area, such as taxes or estate planning.

-BLS data shows that the median annual wage for financial advisor in 2021 was $94,170, which shatters the national average.
-But there is a big difference between the highest- and lowest-earning financial advisors.
+BLS data shows that the median annual wage for financial advisors in 2023 was $99,580.
+But there’s a big difference between the highest- and lowest-earning financial advisors.
 Here’s a breakdown of the hourly and annual wages of the highest- and lowest-earning financial advisors:

 Percentile10th25th50th (Median)75th90th

-One factor that drives this gap is industry concentration, as financial advisors often wear many different hats.
-Below, take a look at the top earning industries within the financial advisor space, according to 2021 BLS data:
+One factor that drives this gap is industry concentration, as financial advisors often wear many different hats, real estate brokers and sales agents, to financial analysts and managers.

 How Do Financial Advisors Make Money?